 The Library's wireless network is not secure.
-Information sent from or to your laptop or device could be captured by anyone else with a wireless device and the appropriate software within a few hundred feet.
+Information sent from or to your device could be captured by anyone else with a wireless device and the appropriate software within a few hundred feet.
 The Library staff is unable to provide individuals with technical assistance.
 Due to the many differences between operating systems and wireless cards, no guarantee can be given that all users will be able to make a wireless connection.
 The Library assumes no responsibility for the safety of equipment, laptop configuration changes, or security of personal data files resulting from connection to the Library's network.
 The wireless user is responsible for protecting their own laptop from viruses and other Internet threats through the use of antivirus software and/or personal firewall.
 Such protection is highly recommended.

 Computer Use Policies

 All computer room workstations have Internet access, Windows 10 and Microsoft Office.
 Computer sessions may be limited to 60 minutes when others are waiting.
 Two Express PCs are available for one 15-minute session per day.
 External USB floppy and CD/DVD drives are available for use when using a library workstation.